 Dr Moses Musinguzi is an Associate Professor of Geomatics and Land Management and a registered/licenced Land Surveyor with over 20 years’ practical experience in Land Administration and Geographical / Land Information Systems working as a Researcher, Consultant and Educationist.

-He possesses a PhD in Geo-informatics undertaken as a sandwich between Uppsala University in Sweden and Makerere University in Uganda(2004-2007), a Masters Degree in Geographical Information Systems from Nottingham University in the UK (1995-1996) and a Bachelors Degree in Surveying from Makerere University (1990-94)
+He possesses a PhD in Geo-informatics undertaken as a sandwich between Uppsala University in Sweden and Makerere University in Uganda(2004-2007) buy steroids australia, a Masters Degree in Geographical Information Systems from Nottingham University in the UK (1995-1996) and a Bachelors Degree in Surveying from Makerere University (1990-94)

 Dr. Musinguzi has participated in Practical Land Administration processes in Uganda including developing guidelines and technical specifications for systematic land adjudication / demarcation, providing input into the Urban Policy and Land Policy.
 He is a member of Land Information System working group, Systematic Land Adjudication and Demarcation Working group and Law reform working group of the Ministry of Lands Housing and Urban Development.